-Born in Rome (Italy), Sara Pettinella studied art, design and photography in Italy and the United Kingdom.
-She won the Interfaces Award (University of Rome – Museum of the Photographic Image and Visual Arts) in 2002, and worked in theater and movie productions for several years in Italy and Belgium.
+Born in Rome, Italy, Sara Pettinella studied art, design and photography in Italy and the United Kingdom.
+In 2002, she won the Interfaces Award (–Museum of the Photographic Image and Visual Arts, University of Rome) and she worked in theater and movie productions in Italy and Belgium from 1996 to 2003.

 Since 2004, she has been active in the non-profit sector in Europe, Asia, Latin America and Africa working with refugees and other vulnerable groups through photography and design.
-In 2011, she relocated to Brooklyn, NY, where she showcased her work and received photography awards (ArtisTTable 2014, the New York Center for Photographic Art 2015).
+In 2011, she relocated to New York City, US, where she showcased her work and received photography awards.

 At 3 years old, royal hartigan was tap-dancing in variety shows.
 He has gone on to forge a unique and influential voice, both as a drummer who draws on a wide range of influences, and scholar in world traditions and their adaptation to jazz. royal’s publications include West African Rhythms for Drumset; and Dancing on the Time. royal has played on numerous recordings, and is the recipient of Fulbright awards for study in the Philippines and Ghana.